 Concepts and underlying principles should be emphasized, with enough background information to orient any reader who is not a specialist in the particular subject area.

-- Papers should be 5000-8000 words in length including figures, references and appendices.
+- Papers should not be more than 8000 words in length including figures, references and appendices.
 The Abstract should be under 300 words in length.
 As well as appearing at the top of your paper, this abstract will be located on the contents screen for readers to peruse before they download the full paper.